PrismLibrary/Prism/README.md

 | Prism.Windows | <img src="https://ci.appveyor.com/api/projects/status/j04r6a45fi2f9pv4/branch/master?svg=true" /> |
 | Prism.Forms | <img src="https://ci.appveyor.com/api/projects/status/6ly53jgvwx62bm9u/branch/master?svg=true" /> |

+#Documentation

+The documentation is maintained in this repo under /docs and can be found in a readable format on [Read the Docs](http://prismlibrary.readthedocs.io/en/latest/).

 #Help Support Prism

 As most of you know, it takes a lot of time and effort for our small team to manage and maintain Prism in our spare time.
 Even though Prism is open source and hosted on GitHub, there are a number of costs associated with maintaining a project such as Prism.
 If you would like to help support us, the easiest thing you can do is watch our Pluralsight courses on Prism.
 By watching our courses, not only do you help support the project financially, but you might also learn something along the way.
 We believe this is a win-win for everyone.